4 Billion Years On

 This month in numbers

 Liberia experienced its 8th warmest April on record, with an average temperature of 26.62°C, an anomaly of +0.9°C compared to the 1961–1990 baseline.
-The period of February–April 2026 was the 4th warmest on record for Liberia, with an average temperature of 26.98°C, an anomaly of +1.2°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, and the February–April period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C. The period of February to April 2026 was Liberia's 4th warmest on record, with an average temperature of 26.98°C, marking a significant anomaly of +1.2°C.

 What changed